golang/mobile/README.md

 ![Caution image](doc/caution.png)

-The Go Mobile project is experimental.
+The Go Mobile project is totally experimental.
 Use this at your own risk.
 While we are working hard to improve it, neither Google nor the Go team can provide end-user support.

 This is early work and installing the build system requires Go 1.5.
-Follow the instructions on [golang.org/wiki/Mobile](https://golang.org/wiki/Mobile) to install the gomobile command, build the [basic](https://golang.org/x/mobile/example/basic) and the [bind](https://golang.org/x/mobile/example/bind) example apps.
+Follow the instructions on [golang.org/wiki/Mobile](https://golang.org/wiki/Mobile) To install the gomobile command, build the [basic](https://golang.org/x/mobile/example/basic) and the [bind](https://golang.org/x/mobile/example/bind) example apps.